 This is a Policy Statement by The Inland Waterways Association (IWA).
 It sets out desirable operational characteristics of locks and moveable bridges.
 IWA hopes that navigation authorities and restoration bodies will adopt it when locks or moveable bridges are to be repaired, reconstructed, replaced or newly built.
-It is intended for use on both existing and new waterways, as well as in the restoration of those that are derelict or abandoned.
+It is intended for use on both existing and new waterways, as well as in the restoration of those that are currently derelict or abandoned.

-IWA recognises that there will be conflicting considerations of heritage, safety, amenity and user friendliness but will make navigation authorities and restoration bodies aware of the principles set out in this policy statement and encourage them to follow those principles as closely as is reasonably possible.
+IWA recognises that there will be conflicting considerations of heritage, safety, amenity and user-friendliness but will make navigation authorities and restoration bodies aware of the principles set out in this policy statement and encourage them to follow those principles as closely as is reasonably possible.

 The heritage of our waterways should be an important consideration whenever works are undertaken to maintain, improve or restore structures such as locks and bridges.
 The diversity in design found on different waterways should be respected and followed, where possible, to maintain the individuality of each waterway.
-Nevertheless there are some issues, such as inadequate access across locks and offside landing stages at moveable bridges operated from the offside, which should be considered on a case-by-case basis.
+Nevertheless there are some issues, such as inadequate access across locks and lack of offside landing stages at moveable bridges operated from the offside, which should be considered on a case-by-case basis.

 User operated devices are preferable to those which need supervision or attendance.
 Before installing any structure that is moveable, particularly if it is deemed to require supervision or attendance, consideration should be given not only to the initial cost but also to long-term costs of maintenance and manning.
-The convenience of users should be a major consideration.
+The convenience of users should also be a major consideration.

 This Policy Statement should be read in conjunction with IWA's Policy Statements on other matters, such as the Policy Statement on Standards for the Construction, Restoration and Maintenance of Inland Waterways.

 a) The length, width, headroom and depth at the normal lower level of water in each lock should be sufficient to pass boats of the craft gauge of the waterway.